iqrf/iqrf-gateway-daemon/README.md

   - paho
 - [shape](https://github.com/logimic/shape) (basic components launcher, logging, ...) start `buildMake.sh`
 - [shapeware](https://github.com/logimic/shapeware) (additional components websockets, ...) start `buildMake.sh`
-- from this director  start one of `buildMake.sh`
+- from this director  start one of `buildMake.sh` or `buildEclipse.sh`

 # Deploy structure
 Deploy directory can be specified in Shape build script `build*.bat` resp. `buildMake.sh` or is defaulted to `.../shape/deploy`.
-The directory is passed to dependent projects via cmake variable during configuration/generation phase.
+The directory is passed to dependent projects via cmake variables during configuration/generation phase.

 The deploy directory is created by cmake install by build script and it can be re-run by INSTALL target in MSVC, resp. `make install`